 Modem over IP Transport Methods

-ITU V.150.1 identifies different modes for transmitting modem over IP networks.
+ITU specification V.150.1 is often used in server equipment and endpoints such as secure telephones.
+The standard identifies multiple modes for transmitting modem over IP networks.

 - Modem Relay – the audio signal from the local modem is demodulated at the near end Analog Modem Adapter (AMA) and transmitted over the network and re-modulated at the far end AMA for transmission to the local modem.
 The AMA devices maintain state for the call session.
 Modem relay mode may be used for more reliable communications over networks where transmission delays and packet loss may degrade modem communications.